Belmar, New Jersey: Public transportation

 NJ Transit provides rail transportation at the Belmar station to and from New York Penn Station in Midtown Manhattan, Newark Penn Station and Hoboken Terminal on the North Jersey Coast Line.
 New Jersey Transit also provides bus transportation between Belmar and Philadelphia on the 317 route and service on the 830 route.

 Airport

-Monmouth Executive Airport is a public-use airport located west of Belmar.
+Monmouth Executive Airport is a public-use airport located west of Belmar in Wall Township.

+Sports

+The Jersey Shore Breaks of 94x50 League have played their home games at St. Rose High School since 2026.

 Annual events

 The intersection of E Street & 10th Avenue in Belmar, which inspired Bruce Springsteen's naming of the E Street Band.
 A large replica of Springsteen's Fender Esquire guitar has been placed there.
 The Belmar Public Library is behind the guitar.